 Whether you are belatedly celebrating dear Harry’s fictional birth, or simply seeking a delicate and easy-to-make sweet treat, these rock cakes blow Hagrid’s out of the water.
 Chances are you already have all of these ingredients in your pantry, so grab a mixing bowl and get cracking!

-1 stick (8 tablespoons) cold butter, cut into chunks
+- 1 stick (8 tablespoons) cold unsalted butter, cut into chunks

-Preheat the oven to 350 degrees F and grease and flour a large cookie sheet (I simply lined my baking sheet with parchment paper instead).
+- Preheat the oven to 350 degrees F and line a cookie sheet with parchment paper.
 Combine the flour, sugar, baking powder, cinnamon, and salt in a large mixing bowl.
 With your fingertips, rub the butter into the dry ingredients until the mixture reaches the consistency of wet sand.